-During his recent business travel to Seattle, my husband could not leave their famous seafood market without purchasing 30 pounds of seafood.
-That was his response to my complaint that we have not had fish in a very long time.
-About a week later there was a knock on the door and the delivery man handed me a huge heavy box, which upon opening revealed fresh, never frozen seafood: salmon, smoked salmon, black cod, shrimp, and sea bass cheeks – all carefully packaged and masterfully refrigerated within the box.
+About a week ago, there was a knock on the door and the delivery man handed me a huge heavy box, which upon opening revealed fresh, never frozen seafood: salmon, smoked salmon, black cod, shrimp, and sea bass cheeks – all carefully packaged and masterfully refrigerated within the box.
 I would lie if I said I wasn’t thrilled, to say the least.
 I love seafood and it has been a long-long time since I had any in my refrigerator.
 One of the best recipes I made using this fish was this Black cod with balsamic shallot and pomegranate sauce.

 I am happy (or sad) to report that I’ve already cooked a lot of this seafood treasure and that we have consumed it as vultures with speeds that did not allow me to write down all recipes or take all the pictures.
 The presence of the family and friends during the holidays also accelerated our consumption of fish.
 30 pounds, you say?
 No more.
 Mind you, I still have a good amount of seafood in the freezer, but it would hardly weigh 30 pounds.

 This particular recipe worked really well with black cod fish, and it received numerous accolades both from my husband and other family members.
 I’ve made several renditions of it, some with mashed potatoes, some with risotto, my most favorite being with risotto as a side dish.
-This recipe uses mashed potatoes instead of risotto, and I might soon be posting the risotto version of this as well.
-Both versions (with mashed potatoes, here, and with risotto, to be posted later) are great!

 - 1 tablespoon olive oil